TexasTorque/TorqueLearn/pages/CAD/Design Derivations/5) Elevators/Elevators.md

 ## Intro

 Elevators are an essential part of any FRC toolkit.
-They factilitate moving game pieces vertically over a large range of motion.
+They facilitate moving game pieces vertically over a large range of motion.
 If designed to do so, elevators can also act as climbers to help lift the robot up.

 ## Concepts